-As of December 31, 2005, securities issued by finance and insurance industry groups and foreign state government represented approximately 75% and 20% respectively of the corporate fixed maturities portfolio held by the Company.
+As of December 31, 2006, securities issued by finance and insurance industry groups and foreign state government represented approximately 69% and 26%, respectively, of the corporate fixed maturities portfolio held by the Company.

-NOTES TO FINANCIAL STATEMENTS-(Continued) Years Ended December 31, 2005, 2004 and 2003 issued by the New South Wales Treasury Corporation and \$50 million issued by the Queensland Treasury Corporation.
-These holdings comprised 11%, 15% and 10% of total stockholder's equity respectively.
+As of December 31, 2006 the Company held \$113 million in corporate fixed maturity securities issued by the New South Wales Treasury Corporation, which comprised of 16% of total stockholder's equity.
 No other single issuer exceeded 10% of total stockholder's equity.